Gustaf26/Kill-the-virus/README.md

 The game can be played in three different levels / rooms which are runned using SocketIo / Websockets

+Two players can play at different levels at the same time, but though no more than two players are allowed to play in the same level.

+The level / room is emptied of players upon disconnection

 ## Playing the game

 To check the game visit [Kill the virus](https://arcane-hamlet-88239.herokuapp.com/)